craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/b_ Chapter Three - Level Two; Line.md

 ### Detail
 #### Simple Barracks
+The Simple Barracks is a long rectangular room filled with stone and hay bunk-beds where the population of the Allures rest.
+Small footlockers lie at each of the bunks, containing small personal items and a change of clothes.

+Each end of the room opens to another by a set of stone double-doors.

 #### Balconies
-The Balconies are an identical pair of simple veiwing areas
+The Balconies are an identical pair of simple viewing areas that overlook the *Grand Chamber* below.
+They are lined in ornate stone railings, and play host to a pair of stone benches.
+Of the two single-wide doors in the walls of the balconies, one goes to a descending staircase, while the other goes to an ascending staircase.

 #### Guest Noble Chambers

 #### Speaking Throne
 #### Temple to Terra
 #### Armory